 To upgrade your existing installation, see our Upgrading Guide.

-If you use the virtual environment we installed in 3.
-Create environment for your installation, make sure you activate it before you install or update dependencies!
+If you use the virtual environment we installed in 2.
+Creating Virtual Environment, make sure you activate it before you install or update dependencies!

 Head to the next step